For Agents

 Dependency graph

 COMPOSABLE and IDEAL require a .gitnexus/ store.
-SIMPLE, SECURE, AST comparison, MCP docs, and UAST coverage work without it.
+SIMPLE, SECURE, NAVIGABLE, AST comparison, MCP docs, and UAST coverage work without it.

 Prefer the MCP tools (no shell required):